sturteva/public/README.md

                 This uses JavaScript, HTML and Node.js.

 (7) DOM Traveral: A simple demonstration of traversing the DOM and setting up events in JavaScript.

+(8) Automobile: This JavaScript project uses higher order functions and objects.
+It should be started using Node.js.
+It will print to the console.